superkojiman/CTF-Events/December2016/Preparation.md

    1. Your team name.
    2. The first & last names and aliases (if any) of your team members, as well as each member's email address.
    3. Your team's captain's name and phone number.
-   4. The filled out [questionaire](http://fill-me-out.horse/) as an attachment.

 Please note that **any submission not containing all of the information above will be rejected**.